Themis-Sword/themis-sword-blog.github.com/source/_posts/2015-04-27-i-am-a-nerd-slash-weirdo-slash-crackpot.markdown

 I am a QiPa cuz I know it's meaningless to be too reasonable with woman so well.
 However, I keep indulging myself into a dead-end state with the loved in so many specific aspects.

 I am a QiPa cuz I give top priority nothing but love.
 However, I am so likely to be messed up in those trifles.

+I am a QiPa cuz I thought I am firm and resolute sufficiently.
+However, I am thirsting for support and encouragement from the intimates.

 I am a QiPa cuz I feel I understand, however, I don't.